steven2358/awesome-generative-ai/README.md

 - [Sybill](https://www.sybill.ai/) - Sybill generates summaries of sales calls, including next steps, pain points and areas of interest, by combining transcript and emotion-based insights.
 - [Taskade](https://www.taskade.com/) - Outline tasks, notes, generated structured lists and mind maps with Taskade AI.
 - [GPT for Sheets and Docs](https://workspace.google.com/marketplace/app/gpt_for_sheets_and_docs/677318054654) - ChatGPT extension for Google Sheets and Google Docs.
+- [HypterWrite](https://hyperwriteai.com/) - HyperWrite helps you write with confidence and get your work done faster from idea to final draft.

 ### Academia
 - [Elicit](https://elicit.org/) - Elicit uses language models to help you automate research workflows, like parts of literature review.